 Postgraduate taught courses

 The University of Reading has been known for decades as a centre of excellence in TESOL and Applied Linguistics.
-Our MA programmes have more than 1500 graduates in over 40 countries, many of whom have gone on to become world-renowned teachers and scholars.

 Distinguished graduates from Reading's MAs include Professor Penny Ur OBE (Haifa University), Professor Roger Nunn (Petroleum Institute Abu Dhabi), Professor Scott Thornbury (The New School New York), and Professor Barry O'Sullivan (British Council).